Aventux/shopware-staging-tool/README.md

 ## :pencil: Configuration

-Edit the top of the `create-staging.sh` file to match your environment:
+Edit the top of the `setup-staging-env.sh` file to match your environment:

 ```bash
 LIVE_DB_HOST="localhost"